- Haloperidol oral tablet is only available as a generic drug. There is no brand-name version.

 Call your doctor right away if you have serious side effects.
 Call 911 if your symptoms feel life-threatening or if you think you’re having a medical emergency.
 Serious side effects and their symptoms can include the following:

-- breast pain and swelling, or unusual production of breast milk
+- breast pain and swelling, or unusual production of breast milk (women only)

 - trouble passing urine, or sudden loss of bladder control